Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

-In order to more closely investigate the transition in the dynamical behavior of DQNLS wave ensembles and the approximating WKE dynamics at the parameter value $p=1$, we take a closer look at both for the parameter values $p=0.9$ and $p=1.1$, which are located close to this transition but on the opposite sides of it.
-Fig.~\ref{fig:DYN_smallp} shows that for the parameter value $p=1.1$, which lies just over the threshold of the WKE validity range in Eq.~\eqref{eq:p-condition} at $p=1$, the WKE gives an excellent approximation to the ensemble averaged shape and dynamics of the corresponding DQNLS waves.
+In order to more closely investigate the transition in the dynamical behavior of DQNLS wave ensembles and the approximating WKE dynamics at the parameter value $p=-1$, we take a closer look at both for $p=-1.1$ and $p=-0.9$, which are located close to this transition but on the opposite sides of it.
+Fig.~\ref{fig:DYN_smallp} shows that for the parameter value $p=-0.9$, which lies just over the threshold of the WKE validity range in Eq.~\eqref{eq:p-condition} at $p=-1$, the WKE gives an excellent approximation to the ensemble averaged shape and dynamics of the corresponding DQNLS waves.
 In particular, at the time $t=\tau_{kin}$, the WKE captures well the diminishing initial discontinuity of the waves and also accurately approximates the ensemble averaged squared wave amplitudes.
 This accuracy continues at the time $t=2\tau_{kin}$.
-This is not the case for the parameter value $p=0.9$, which lies just below the left threshold in Eq.~\eqref{eq:p-condition}.
+This is not the case for the parameter value $p=-1.1$, which lies just below the left threshold in Eq.~\eqref{eq:p-condition}.
 The ensemble averaged wave system dynamics in this case again appear to exhibit an initial tendency towards fast focusing and later growth slowdown not captured by WKE.
 Thus, comparing the behavior of DQNLS wave ensembles and WKE solutions in these two fairly close parameter regimes clearly illustrates the threshold behavior predicted in Eq.~\eqref{eq:p-condition}.

-Simulations of the DQNLS were performed on the periodic domain $x\in[-L/2,L/2]$.
-The spatial discretization used 12th-order accurate central finite differences with $N = |\lceil 5L \rceil|+2$ discretization points, where $|\lceil \cdot \rceil|$ indicates the next largest even integer.
-This grid resolution is sufficiently fine that the differencing remain accurate to nearly machine precision throughout the simulation.
-Time advancement was performed using 6th-order accurate explicit Runge-Kutta time stepping.
-The combination of 12th-order spatial differencing and 6th-order time stepping with $\Delta t$ chosen as indicated implies that the accuracy of the overall method is $O(h^{12})$.
+Simulations of the DQNLS were performed on the periodic domain $x\in[-L/2,L/2]$, with 12th-order accurate central finite differences and 6th-order accurate explicit Runge-Kutta time stepping.
+With $\Delta t \sim h^2$ chosen for stability, the accuracy of the overall method is $O(h^{12})$.
+The number of discretization points is chosen to be $N = |\lceil 5L \rceil|+2$, where $|\lceil \cdot \rceil|$ indicates the next larger even integer, which is sufficiently fine that the numerical solutions remain accurate to nearly machine precision throughout the simulation.
+For a typical realization, the relative errors of the conserved squared norm $\Vert u\Vert^2$ and Hamiltonian $\Vert u_x\Vert^2+(\mu/3)\Vert u^3\Vert^2$ at $3\tau_{kin}$ are $10^{-11}$ and $10^{-8}$, respectively.